nough/hackspace-mgmt/docs/03_dockerfile.md

 access on your web browser at localhost:5000

 # Quadlet
+Copy the hackspace-mgmt.container file from `./quadlet/` to one of the locations mentioned below. do a systemctl daemon-reload (whether as a root or as a `--user`) do a systemctl start  hackspace-mgmt.service (whether as a root or as a `--user`) `systemctl [--user] status hackspace-mgmt.service` and `podman ps -a` to determine status.

+### Quadlet notes

 https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/building_running_and_managing_containers/assembly_porting-containers-to-systemd-using-podman_building-running-and-managing-containers

 Create the <CTRNAME>.container unit file in one of the following directories: